Elia-Renzoni/Byzantine-Broadcast/README.md

 # Byzantine-Broadcast
-A Fail-Byzantine Broadcast Algorithm Implemented in Node.js
+A Fail-Byzantine Broadcast Algorithm Implemented in Python